godotengine/godot-docs/classes/class_node.rst

 Propagated to all nodes when the previous InputEvent is not consumed by any nodes.

-It is only called if unhandled input processing is enabled, which is done automatically if this method is overriden, and can be toggled with :ref:`set_process_unhandled_input<class_Node_set_process_unhandled_input>`.
+It is only called if unhandled input processing is enabled, which is done automatically if this method is overridden, and can be toggled with :ref:`set_process_unhandled_input<class_Node_set_process_unhandled_input>`.

 .. _class_Node__unhandled_key_input: